Looking for some help?

 For a Well Home Loan, you can find out more from our contact us page.

 After more than 40 years of running businesses in the mortgage industry, we’d like to imagine that we’re going to be around for a long time.
 While we’ve been successful, we’ve also seen other mortgage providers shut their doors.
-And so we’ve made plans if that even happened to us.
+So we’ve made plans to protect our customers if that ever happened to us.

 In all cases, you’ll be safe knowing that the funders will continue to honour your mortgage agreement and if you keep making your mortgage repayments on time, then you’ll have a happy home loan!